tedk13/pui-website/content/_index.md

 {{< heading heading="h3" class="text--size-lg text-purple" >}}
 HTML Templates
 {{< /heading >}}
-Start your project with basic HTML template and adapt it to your needs.
+Start your project with a basic HTML template and adapt it to your needs.
 {{< /block >}}
 {{< /block-container >}}
 {{< /card >}}